BitcoinRaven/CAMEbruteforcer/README.md

 ## About the Project

-CAMEbruteforcer.py: will generate sub files which have all the possible keys combination for CAME gate (12bit code), the code will generate multiple files splitted by user choice( each 500 keys in a file, 1000 ....etc).
+**CAMEbruteforcer.py**: will generate sub files which have all the possible keys combination for CAME gate (12bit code), the code will generate multiple files splitted by user choice( each 500 keys in a file, 1000 ....etc).

-CAMEall.sub: This contains all possible keys (4096), it needs 16 minutes to run completely, using this file will open the gate eventually, if you feel the need to know the exact key or shorten this process check the instructions below.
+**CAMEall.sub**: This contains all possible keys (4096), it needs 16 minutes to run completely, using this file will open the gate eventually, if you feel the need to know the exact key or shorten this process check the instructions below.
 I also attached the whole set of files splitted according to the number of keys.

 ## Installation